 |Position||15° 00'S, 42° 00'E - Grid KE 2342|

 |Complement||91 (91 dead - no survivors)|

 |Route||Durban (13 Aug) - Dar es Salaam, Tanganyika - Bombay|

 |Notes on event|

-On 18 Aug 1944 the Nairung (Master John Murray) was torpedoed by U-862 from a distance of roughly 1000 meters northeast of Mozambique.
+On 18 August 1944 the unescorted Nairung (Master John Murray) was torpedoed and sunk by U-862 from a distance of roughly 1000 meters northeast of Mozambique.
+The master, 82 crew members and eight gunners were lost.
 The ship blew up in such a violent explosion that some crewmen aboard the U-boat thought that they had been struck by their own torpedo, while debris struck the U-boat without damaging her.
 Timm inspected the location of the sinking, but no survivors were found.
 The engineers recovered some copper wire from wreckage.